rzzzwilson/Random-Stuff/python_zipfile/README.rst

 -------

-The final timing show that reading tiles from a zipped directory is about teice as slow as reading from the unzipped directory.
+The final timing show that reading tiles from a zipped directory is about twice as slow as reading from the unzipped directory.
 The tarred directory was about 300 times slower than reading the unzipped directory::

     $ python3 test.py